SaiChamarty/handwriting-recognition/README.md

 pip install flask
 ```

-Then, run app.py (assuming you have all dependencies: scikit-learn, tensorflow-macos, )
+Then, run app.py from the root directory.(assuming you have all dependencies: scikit-learn, tensorflow-macos, etc)
+(Trained weights already provided)
 ```
 python app.py
 ```